pygdwt23/Flip-Technical-Test/README.md

 - chromedriver (Web Driver for Chrome, should match with browser version)
 - geckodriver (Web driver for Firefox, should match with browser version)
 - Code Editor or IDE (Visual Studio Code, Pycharm).
 I am using Pycharm.
+- Pycarm Plugin: Intellibot (Robot Framework Support to autocomplete the keywords).

 ---